NeoxaChain/Neoxa/CONTRIBUTING.md

 Project maintainers aim for a quick turnaround on refactoring pull requests, so where possible keep them short, uncomplex and easy to verify.

-Pull requests that refactor the code should not be made by new contributors.
-It requires a certain level of experience to know where the code belongs to and to understand the full ramification (including rebase effort of open pull requests).

-Trivial pull requests or pull requests that refactor the code with no clear benefits may be immediately closed by the maintainers to reduce unnecessary workload on reviewing.

 "Decision Making" Process
 -------------------------